iGio90/Dwarf/README.md

 ### Something you can do with Dwarf
 * breakpoints
 * watchpoints without hardware support
-* visual emulation with auto map from target, reporting memory accesses
 * breaks module loading cycle, java classes
 * set breaks conditions and custom logics
 * inject code on each breakpointed thread